rjoydip-zz/better-middleware-use/readme.md

 The `request-response cycle` ends when you call `res.send()` or `res.end()`.

-## Why middleware needed in application?
+## Why middleware needed in the application?

 - Execute any code on every request.
 - Make changes to the request and the response objects.